Feta Filo Parcels With Honey

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

 Make your own version of this classic Greek appetizer of feta cheese and honey wrapped in crispy filo pastry.
-Serve with a glass of ouzo or red wine.
+Serve with a glass of ouzo or white wine on the side.
 Who needs to go to the Mediterranean when the Mediterranean can come to you?

 Prep: 10 minutes